Notarized Copy vs Certified Copy vs Witnessed Copy: What Each One Means

 - Quebec is the genuine exception.
 When a Quebec receiver names a Quebec notaire, the work needs a Quebec notaire.
 That is not snobbery — it reflects the civil-law authority of the Quebec notariat, which an Ontario notary public does not share.

-When the form is ambiguous, the cheapest five minutes you can spend is an email or a phone call to the receiving body asking which exact wording they accept.
+When the form is ambiguous, the cheapest five minutes you can spend is an email or a phone call to the receiving body asking which exact wording it accepts.
 If you bring that confirmation to your appointment — even just a forwarded email or a screenshot — the certifier can match the wording precisely.
-We do this for every program-specific submission and we strongly recommend it for any document that will leave the country.
+This is especially important for program-specific submissions and documents that will leave the country.

 What to Bring to Your Appointment